HarvestRobot/spring-boot-template/README.md

 ## Documentation

-For detailed documentation, tutorials, and examples on how to work with Spring Boot, please refer to the official Spring Boot website: [https://spring.io/projects/spring-boot](https://spring.io/projects/spring-boot)
+For detailed documentatioaaaan, tutorials, and examples on how to work with Spring Boot, please refer to the official Spring Boot website: [https://spring.io/projects/spring-boot](https://spring.io/projects/spring-boot)

 ## Community and Support